IBM/tape-archive-api/readme.md

-# Tape archive API
+# Tape archive REST API
 Using tapes in tiered storage file system that are space managed bears some risk.
 Especially if users can access the file system and cause transparent recalls.
 Transparent recalls tend to be slow and sometimes they impact file system operations.
 Therefore it is recommended to disallow transparent recalls for users and instead use customized retrieval processes that perform tape optimized recalls instead.

-The Tape archive API provides functions to migrate and recall files in a tape optimized manner, in combination with IBM Spectrum Archive Enterprise Edition.
+The Tape archive REST API provides functions to migrate and recall files in a tape optimized manner, in combination with IBM Spectrum Archive Enterprise Edition.
 With tape optimized operations multiple files are sorted by their tape ID and position on tape and are copied all together.
 This significantly lowers number of tape mounts, optimized tape motion and reduces the time required to complete the operation.

 ## Introduction
-The Tape archive API facilitates controlling migration and recalls of files managed by IBM Spectrum Archive Enterprise Edition.
+The Tape archive REST API facilitates controlling migration and recalls of files managed by IBM Spectrum Archive Enterprise Edition.
 It also allows to obtain component status for IBM Spectrum Archive system.
-The Tape archive API is a REST API that provides http calls to manage files and obtain status information.
+The Tape archive REST API is a REST API that provides http calls to manage files and obtain status information.

-### Tape Archive API calls
+### Tape archive REST API calls
 The following calls are provided to check the setup and the API:

 - GET test: checks if ssh and scp works and if the Spectrum Archive EE admin tool `eeadm` exists.